Itznitin/oibsip_task02/Readme.md

 You can run the Jupyter notebook in an environment that has the necessary libraries installed.
 Make sure to update the path to the CSV file as per your directory structure.

-## Future Work

-This project provides valuable insights into unemployment patterns in India.
-Future work could involve more detailed analysis or the use of machine learning models to predict future trends.